Open and Save in the Blazor Image Editor component

 Created event

 The Created event is triggered once the Blazor Image Editor component is created.
-This event serves as a notification that the component has been fully initialized and is ready to be used.
-It provides a convenient opportunity to render the Image Editor with a predefined set of initial settings, including the image, annotations, and transformations.
+This event indicates that the component has been fully initialized and is ready to be used.
+It provides an opportunity to render the Image Editor with a predefined set of initial settings, including the image, annotations, and transformations.

 In the following example, the Created event is used to load an image.